 Kegley’s discussion centered on Austin Kleon’s Steal like an Artist.
 Austin gave a fantastic TED talk.
 Check it out.

-T. S. Elliot said bad artist deface when they steal, whereas great artist turns it into something different and better.
+T. S. Elliot said bad artists deface when they steal, whereas great artists turn it into something different and better.

 Think about how this practice might apply to your own approach to building your fitness business/brand.
 What great ideas could you copy, build on, and improve?